-While the right to counsel is probably the most commonly known right guaranteed by the Sixth Amendment, there are other rights afforded to individuals under this amendment.
-These rights include:
+While the right to a court-appointed attorney is undoubtedly the most well-known guarantee of the Sixth Amendment, thanks to the many police procedurals on TV, there are other vital rights afforded the accused under this amendment.

-- A trial by a jury (in most cases).
+- The right to trial by an impartial and unbiased jury (in most cases).

-- Presence at the trial and while the jury is hearing the case.
+- The right to be present at the trial and while the jury is hearing the case.

-- The opportunity to see, hear, and confront the witnesses presenting the case against them.
+- The right to see, hear, and question the witnesses against you.

-- The opportunity to call witnesses and to have the court issue subpoenas to compel the witnesses to appear.
+- The right to call witnesses and to have the court issue subpoenas to compel witnesses to appear.

-- The chance to testify themselves should they choose to do so.
+- The right to testify for oneself in court, should one choose to do so.